 This is the easiest way to make pumpkin brownies!
 Make the brownies as directed and reserve a little bit of the batter.
 Pour the rest of the batter into the baking pan.
 Then make the pumpkin pie batter and spread it over top of the brownie batter.
 Swirl the reserved brownie batter into the pumpkin mixture on top and bake!

 The pumpkin will be a darker orange color and will be set into the brownies.
 If you giggle the pan a little, the brownies shouldn't move too much.

 The easiest way to make sure they are done is to stick a toothpick in the center.
 If the toothpick comes out clean then the brownies are done baking.

-You'll also love these recipes :
+You'll also love these pumpkin desserts :

 PS : If you make this recipe, be sure to leave a star review and comment below!
 Also be sure to follow along with me on Instagram and Pinterest to stay up to date on all tasty recipes here at The Fit Peach!

 - 1 box King Arthur Gluten free Ultimate Fudge Brownie Mix

 - 2 eggs

 For the pumpkin cheesecake layer

 - 4 oz dairy free cream cheese - softened at room temperature